 #LeadingVBHC – We talked to Kelly Price, Vice President and Chief of Healthcare Data Analytics at DataGen after her presentation, Fundamentals of the CJR Rule & Coming Bundles.
-Watch our very own Bre Cunningham gets Price to share the secrets to her success when it comes to bundled payments.
+Watch our very own Bre Cunningham talks to Price about the secrets to success when it comes to bundled payments.

 Breanna Cunningham: Hi there, Bre Cunningham.
 I’m here with Kelly Price, who you were probably able to watch during the live stream.
 Kelly is one of the amazing and unique people who loved bundled payments and all things related to payments.